iluwatar/java-design-patterns/abstract-document/README.md

 Use the Abstract Document Pattern when

 * There is a need to add new properties on the fly
-* You want a flexible way to organize domain in tree like structure
+* You want a flexible way to organize domain in a tree-like structure
 * You want more loosely coupled system

 ## Credits